apoorvam/gaugeGrid/README.md

 # Gauge with Selenium Grid

 This is a sample Gauge project that uses Selenium as the driver to interact with a web browser.
 It uses Selenium Grid to run tests on multiple browsers.
-This can also be used to do run your tests remotely, in different browsers, different platforms or even different versions of browsers.
+This can also be used to run tests remotely, in different browsers, different platforms or even different versions of browsers.

 ## Prerequisites